rasmusab/officialcocktails/officialcocktails.com/content/cocktails/ramos_fizz.md

 - Add a splash of orange blossom water to give the drink a floral aroma and flavor
 - Strain the mixture through a fine mesh strainer before serving to remove any small bits of ice or lemon pulp

-## Alcohol-free alternative to a Ramos fizz
+## Alcohol-free alternative to the Ramos fizz

 An alcohol-free alternative to Ramos fizz can be made by combining a few simple ingredients.
 Here is the recipe: